 It’s that time again: after months of candidacy announcements and campaigning, Hoosiers will head to the polls to cast their votes in the

-2020 Indiana primary election May 5.
+2020 Indiana primary election, which has been rescheduled for June 2.
 The choices made in the primary will determine which candidates will represent their party on the ballot in November, from state representative all the way up to the president.

 As you assess candidates to earn your support, remember elected officials play a significant role in ensuring your electric cooperative can continue to provide safe, reliable and affordable electricity.
 Indiana’s electric cooperatives serve communities across the state that are represented by more than 100 legislators in the Indiana General Assembly, as well as all nine members of Indiana’s Congressional delegation.

 For that reason, it’s important to have an understanding about where the candidates stand on key issues.
 The opportunities and obstacles faced by electric cooperatives and their consumer-owners are important to consider as you determine which candidate is best positioned to help your electric cooperative – and the communities it serves – grow and thrive.